let4be/crusty/README.md

 This particular implementation could be used to quickly fetch a subset of all observable internet in a scalable and stable manner

+Built on top of [crusty-core](https://github.com/let4be/crusty-core) - which handles all low-level aspects of web-crawling

 ## Key features
 - Configurability && extensibility